Vostok Island: Geography, flora and fauna

 Vostok covers a land area of 24 ha.
 Its nearest neighbors are Flint Island, 158 km south-southeast; Caroline Atoll (renamed Millennium Island), 230 km to the east; and Penrhyn, 621 km to the west.
 It is 1.3 km in length, and is triangular-shaped.

 Appearance from above

 Beaches on the island range between 25 and 30 m wide, composed of coral sand and rubble.
 There is no lagoon or fresh water on the island, and no known freshwater lens.
 Vostok's major portion is covered with a pure stand of Pisonia trees rooted in moist peat soil one meter thick.
 These trees, with heights of up to 30 m, grow so densely that no other plants can grow beneath them.

 The island's dense foliage looks dark when viewed from above.
-This gives the island the appearance of a mysterious black hole when seen on Google Earth which generated speculation in 2021, leading to many to believe that the island is being censored from public view.
+This gives the island the appearance of a mysterious black hole when seen on Google Earth which generated speculation in 2021, leading many to believe that the island is being censored from public view.
 However this conclusion is easily refuted by other mapping services and publicly available images.